umahanish/demotest/README.md

-# demotest github integration with jenkins
+# demotest github integration with jenkins ---- New version edited